 This section of the Brewer’s Loop stretches over 110 miles – none of it on boring interstates or turnpikes.
 We’re heading west to east through Columbia, Schuylkill, Carbon and Monroe Counties, and we’re taking the scenic route.
 There’s tons of history in just about every little corner of this trip.
 Peeling off and discovering what makes NEPA tick is highly encouraged.
 The road brings us to seven brewery stops in six unique towns, but, as we plod along, you’ll likely find dozens of delightful detours.

 There’s so much to see and do along the way.
 Go ahead and make a day of it.
 Plan on lunch at a local eatery.
 Combine your beer-inspired journey with a long, peaceful hike.
 Or, earn those cold beers with a classic NEPA adventure.

 This is why long, lazy weekends were invented.

 It all begins with an odd mixture of rural and hip in a bustling Bloomsburg beer stop.
-Then, the route dips southward for a stretch to Pottsville and America’s oldest brewery alongside a couple of NEPA’s youngest.
+Then, the route dips southward for a stretch to Pottsville.
+Here we find America’s oldest brewery alongside a couple of NEPA’s youngest.
 After a quick zig, we zag north for a double stop at a pair of popular Tamaqua beer shops and pop in for a pint in Lehighton.
 Of course, we can’t pass up iconic Jim Thorpe.
 And, finally, we’re Poconos bound.
 Here, we hook up with a cluster of three local favorites in three distinct towns.

 That’s a long road, and a lot of beer.
 Luckily, each stop also offers several to go options.
 With growlers, crowlers, cans and bottles, you can easily grab your favorite and move on down the road.

 Cruise along the entire spectrum of craft beer on The Southern Reach.